-hy As of March 31, 2014, the undrawn availability under the \$1.5 billion 2012 Revolver is \$1.1 billion.
+As of June 30, 2014, the undrawn availability under the \$1.5 billion 2012 Revolver is \$1.2 billion.

-(c) If the respective series of such debt is not paid in full on or prior to an applicable date then Excess Cash Flow (as defined in the indenture) of the issuers of such notes will be used to repay principal of the applicable series, and additional interest (of an additional approximately 5% per annum) will accrue on the respective series.
-See the 2013 Form 10-K for additional information regarding these provisions.
+If the respective series of such debt is not paid in full on or prior to an applicable date then Excess Cash Flow (as defined in the indenture) of the issuers of such notes will be used to repay principal of the applicable series, and additional interest (of an additional approximately 5% per annum) will accrue on the respective series.
+See the 2013 Form 10-K for additional information

-(e) During January 2014, the Company amended the 2012 Credit Facility by extending the maturity date on a portion of the Tranche B Term Loans, including Incremental Tranche B Term Loans, to January 2021.
-As of March 31, 2014, the Company's Tranche B Term Loans, including the Incremental Tranche B Term Loans and the Incremental Tranche B-2 Term Loans, consist of \$2.3 billion aggregate principal amount due January 2021 and \$569.8 million aggregate principal amount due January 2019.
+During January 2014, the Company amended its senior credit facility (as amended, "2012 Credit Facility") by extending the maturity date on a portion of the Tranche B Term Loans, including Incremental Tranche B Term Loans, to January 2021.
+As of June 30, 2014, the Company's Tranche B Term Loans, including the Incremental Tranche B Term Loans and the Incremental Tranche B-2 Term Loans, consist of \$2.3 billion aggregate principal amount due January 2021 and \$568.4 million aggregate principal amount due January 2019.
+In April 2014, the Company issued \$850.0 million of senior notes due in April 2022 ("4.875% Senior Notes").
+The 4.875% Senior Notes are general obligations of CCIC and rank equally with all existing and future senior debt of CCIC.
+The net proceeds from the offering were approximately \$839 million, after the deduction of associated fees.
+The Company utilized the net proceeds from the 4.875% Senior Notes offering (1) to repay \$300.0 million of the January 2010 Tower Revenue Notes with an anticipated repayment date of January 2015 and (2) to redeem all of the previously outstanding 7.125% Senior Notes (collectively, "2014 Refinancings").